-- No more than two vehicles will be operated from the premises; unless it can be demonstrated that there is sufficient off road parking available for additional vehicles without detriment to the amenities of neighbouring residents; - b) Any necessary radio equipment is not detrimental to the general amenities of the area; and - c) Customers shall not attend the premises.
+a) No more than two vehicles will be operated from the premises and these must be of a domestic scale unless it can be demonstrated that there is sufficient off road parking available for additional vehicles without detriment to the amenities of neighbouring residents.
+Minibuses and coaches are not considered to be of a domestic scale;

+- b) Any necessary radio equipment is not detrimental to the general amenities of the area; and - c) Customers shall not attend the premises.